AERIAL FIREFIGHTING INNOVATION

 Several companies operating larger tankers and heavy scoopers compete for the best contracts, but their prices are prohibitive for many end-users, and the cost/effect ratio is questionable by anyone who works in the industry.

 Between 4M$ and 40M$, there is a noticeable economic gap.

 There is a market for an aircraft with an intermediate water capacity (4000-5000L/1000-1300 US Gallons), which can deliver as much water as amphibious scoopers and helicopters, with the simplicity of a modern, specific, clean-sheet design.
-Once the redundancies and complexities of obsolete assets and retrofitted systems are removed, it is possible to create an aircraft which is both effective and economic
+Once the redundancies and complexities of obsolete assets and retrofitted systems are removed, it is possible to create an aircraft that is both effective and economic

 Based on the obviousness of the existing gap, I don’t think this concept would join to take a small share of the market; rather, I believe it has the potential to take over, change the rules of the game, and revolutionize the industry.